General Description:

 The Euvis AWG801 modules generate arbitrary CW waveforms with sampling rates up to 8 GSPS.
-The on-board SRAMs provide up to 8M x 12-bit data memory.
+The on-board SRAMs provide up to 8M x 11-bit data memory.
 The AWG modules can be controlled by a PC via a USB interface or can work alone with pre-stored waveforms.
-The sole RF input is a single-ended clock source CKIP, which can be operated up to 4 GHz with minimum power of 2 dBm.
-The RF outputs of the module are comprised of differential analog outputs, with 50-ohm back termination.
-The module accepts a high-speed trigger signal and generates synchronization outputs and three programmable marker signals.
+The sole RF input is a single-ended clock source CK, which can be operated up to 4 GHz with minimum power of 10 dBm.
+The RF outputs of the module are comprised of differential analog outputs, with 50-Ω back termination.
+The module accepts a high-speed trigger signal and generates three programmable marker signals.
 The waveform generation can be in continuous or burst/pulse mode.
 The waveform contents can be dynamically changed using the user page selection.
 Programmable profile option facilitates compound waveforms.
 The companion API provides an interface for software development.

-- Optional sampling rate range: 4 GSPS ~ 8 GSPS
+- Optional sampling rate range: 4 ~ 8 GSPS with 2 ~ 4 GHz external clock

-- Up to 8M x 12-bit words memory depth with multi-page configuration
+- Up to 8M x 11-bit words memory depth with multi-page configuration

 - Up to 1 millisecond waveform at 8 GSPS

-- Accepts external trigger and generates marker signal (programmable)
+- Accepts external trigger and generates programmable marker signals

 - Programmable cyclic length